-The Professional Fellows Program (PFP) and YSEALI PFP are sponsored by the US Department of State’s Bureau of Educational and Cultural Affairs’, Professional Fellows Division and administered by American Councils for International Education.
+The Professional Fellows Program (PFP) and YSEALI PFP are sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and are administered by American Councils for International Education.

 About the Program

 To participate in the Professional Fellows Program you must be:

 - A citizen and current resident of either: Armenia, Azerbaijan, Belarus, Brunei, Burma, Cambodia, Georgia, Indonesia, Laos, Malaysia, Moldova, Philippines, Singapore, Thailand, Timor-Leste, Turkey, Russia, Ukraine, and Vietnam.